Rock-n-Roll-CRC/100-days-of-code/log.md

 **Today's Progress**: I've learnt about constructor functions, the "new" operator and prototypes.
 I've solved some katas on [Codewars](https://www.codewars.com) and worked on my [Frontend Mentor project](https://www.frontendmentor.io/challenges/contact-form--G-hYlqKJj/hub). ✅

-**Thoughts** It seems to me I restored my energy, feeling well, still on track.
+**Thoughts**: It seems to me I restored my energy, feeling well, still on track.

 **Link(s) to work**:
 1. [Frontend Mentor Challenge](https://github.com/Rock-n-Roll-CRC/FM-Contact-Form/commit/59b702a39e0893521827da115d27a4fde016a951)